kaizen-ai/kaizenflow/documentation/general/notebooks.md

 ## Use keyboard shortcuts

 - Learn the default keyboard shortcuts to edit efficiently
+- You can use the vim plug-in (see below) and become 3x more ninja

 ## Strive for simplicity

 - Always make the notebook easy to be understood and run by somebody else
+- Explain what happens
+- Organize the code in a logical way
+- Use decent variable names
+- Comment the results, when possible / needed

 ## Dependencies among cells

-- Try to avoid dependencies between cells: ideally avoid any dependency
+- Try to avoid dependencies between cells
+- Even better avoid any dependency between cells

+- E.g.,
-- E.g., put all the imports in one cell at the beginning, so with one cell execution you can make sure that all the imports are done
+  - Put all the imports in one cell at the beginning, so with one cell execution you can make sure that all the imports are done
-  - Compare this with the case where the imports are randomly sprinkled in the notebook, then you need to go execute them one by one if you re-initialize the notebook
+  - Compare this approach with the case where the imports are randomly sprinkled in the notebook, then you need to go execute them one by one if you re-initialize the notebook

 - For the same reason group functions in one cell that you can easily re-execute

 ## Re-execute from scratch

+- Once in a while (e.g., once a day)
+- Commit your changes
-- Once in a while (e.g., once a day) make sure you can re-execute everything from the top with `Kernel -> Restart & Clean output` and then `Kernel -> Run all`
+- Make sure you can re-execute everything from the top with `Kernel -> Restart & Clean output` and then `Kernel -> Run all`
-  - Then visually verify that the results didn't change, so that there is no weird state or dependency in the code
+- Visually verify that the results didn't change, so that there is no weird state or dependency in the code

 - Before a commit (and definitively before a PR) do a clean run